(Special Educational Needs/Additional Education Needs)

 There may be times when parents become concerned about their child's development.
 If this is the case, please talk to your class teacher.
 We can involve our Special Educational Needs Co-ordinator [SENCo] Mrs Jackson and discuss ways to help accelerate progress.

-There is also a parent helpline provided by Educational Psychology if you are concerned that your child is not learning at the same rate as that of his/her peers and that more specialist support may be required.
-Details are posted below.
+There is also a parent helpline provided by Educational Psychology if you are concerned your child is not learning at the same rate as their peers and more specialist support may be required.

-In school there are a number of interventions we use as part of everyday learning but if we need specialist support or a child needs to have extra funding in order to ensure they can access the curriculum, the process to get that support can take over a year.
+In school there are a number of interventions we use as part of everyday learning.
+If we need specialist support or your child needs to have extra funding in order to ensure they can access the curriculum, the process to get that support can take over a year.

-It is therefore vital that the school knows early so we can start the process of collecting evidence to show what support is needed.
+It is therefore vital that the school knows early so that we can start the process of collecting evidence to show what support is needed.